ManuelLang/FsCrawler/README.md

 MIME-type, extract text (for indexing using search engine for example), generate thumbnail, extract metadata (ie.e ID3-tag for audio files, ITPC or EXIF for pictures).

 These processors are invoked through a queue consumer.
-Using single-threaded crawler with decoupled processing optimizes the disk I/O access for better performance.

 ## How to run it